What Is FR Clothing? Your Guide to Flame-Resistant Clothing

 While this is understandable, it’s still essential to realize the rules and regulations are there for a vital reason: safety.

 OSHA mandates FR clothing and its usage, and the organization will not hesitate to hand out fines to any companies it finds to be outside of compliance with the regulations.

 Besides protecting employees, FR clothing also serves as a handy insurance policy for your company if an accident occurs.
 While it’s expensive to outfit your workers in the appropriate gear, it can easily become much costlier if an employee experiences severe burns.
 The cost of things like workers’ compensation, training temporary replacement workers and other related expenses will usually far outweigh the cost of protecting the employees in the first place.

 All this proves that, even if it weren’t for OSHA regulations, most companies would much rather outfit their employees correctly than have to deal with on-site accidents or injuries.

 The rules may seem overbearing or unnecessary, but they’re there for a good reason.
 If it looks like there’s no need for the rules, that’s for the best.
 It means the guidelines are doing their job because no one is getting hurt.
 Things are working as they should.

 What Happens If My Company and I Don’t Comply With FR Standards?

-As mentioned in the previous section, you and your company may feel OSHA’s rules and regulations are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.
+As mentioned in the previous section, you and your company may feel that OSHA flame resistant clothing requirements are excessive, hinder productivity in your workplace, are inconvenient or any other number of grievances.

 Based on these feelings, let’s say you and your company refuse to comply with the safety standards regulating the use of fire-resistant clothing.
 What would the consequences be?